krnese/AzureDeploy/ARM/arm-training.md

 	  }
 	}

-Save the file to disk and deploy it into a new resource group.
+2. Save the file to disk and deploy it into a new resource group.
 First using PowerShell, then into a new resource group using the template deployment experience in Azure portal.

+#### Q&A

+For this template to work in **Azure Stack**, you are likely to make many changes.

+- How many resources did you deploy, and are there any dependencies to control the order of deployment?

+- What are the required changes if you wanted to deploy this to an **Azure Stack** region?

+- Are there any resources that you *won't* be able to deploy into **Azure Stack**?
+If yes, why?

+- Can you modify the template so it will work for the resources you *can* deploy to **Azure Stack**?

-Another advanced scenario to showcase the flexibility with ARM templates, is to deploy a web application and a SQL server database:
+3. Another advanced scenario is to deploy an application using PaaS services in Azure, where the app layer will be connected to the SQL database during runtime of the template:

 Create a template similar to the one below: